Lessons from Testing Distributed Systems

 Anatomy of a Bug

 Rigorous chaos testing has helped uncover several subtle and hard-to-reproduce bugs.
-Here's a concrete example of a bug we caught and fixed thanks to chaos testing.
+Here's one concrete example.

-The symptom: Occasionally, a workflow would get stuck while waiting for a notification using DBOS.recv().
+The symptom: Occasionally, a workflow would get stuck while waiting for a notification.
 The notification was successfully sent and recorded in the database, but the workflow never woke up and consumed it.

 The investigation: Digging deeper, we noticed this freeze only happened immediately after a database disconnection.
-DBOS would recover the pending workflow automatically, but sometimes the workflow would still hang.
-It was rare because most of the time the workflow resumed as expected, but it pointed us toward a possible race condition involving database disconnects in DBOS.recv().
+The workflow was automatically recovered, but sometimes would still hang.
+It was rare because most of the time the workflow resumed as expected, but it pointed us toward a possible race condition involving database disconnects while receiving a notficiation.

 The problematic code looked like this: